Two Marwari Women, India, c. 1850’s attributed to Taurines

 The lingam casket dates from the early c.1900’s and has been very well preserved and used for the purpose for which it was made.
 It has an excellent patina and with contours softened and worn down by wear and use.

-This is a very fine, heavy at 120 grams Ovoid high grade Silver Lingam Casket (ayigalu or shivadhara) in the “round pot” shape.
-Because of the heavy weight this Lingam Casket hangs beautifully when wearing.
+This is a very small Ovoid high grade Silver Lingam Casket (ayigalu or shivadhara) in the “round pot” shape.
 This is the most common type worn by Lingayat laypeople.
+Lingayats are easily distinguished from other Hindus because in most cases the lingam casket is visible on the body.
 The bottom section is embellished with a round ball finial.
 The central sphere of the box is flanked by two projecting rectangular sides with conical lower sections- these also are embellished with round ball finals as well.
+The double cotton cord is fine and adjustable in length at 71 cm (28″) and has been strung through the two outer finials allowing the box to be suspended from the neck.

 57 cm (21″) High Grade Silver Chain, Width: 8 cm (3 1/4″), Height: 3.5 cm (1 1/4″)